-Exercise 21.2 Details of Turaev-Viro Work carefully through the details of the proof that the Turaev-Viro partition function is invariant under Pachner moves.
-Exercise 21.3 2D Dijkgraaf-Witten The invariance of the two dimensional Dijkgraaf-Witten partition function under the 2-2 Pachner move is established in section 21.4.1.
-Show that the partition function is also invariant under the 3-1 Pachner move.
-Formal Construction of TQFTs from Diagrams: Surgery and More Complicated 3-Manifolds1 Having constructed diagrammatic algebras in 2+1 dimension2, we have almost all we need to define a TQFT based on these diagrams.
-As discussed in section 14.3 our diagrammatic algebra which gave us a way to evaluate a partition function $Z(\text{labeled link in } S^3)/Z(S^3)$, or equivalently $Z(\text{labeled link in } S^2 \times S^1)$ with the caveat that no link goes around the handle of S^1 .
-However, a TQFT should be able to evaluate a partition function in any arbitrary manifold \mathcal{M} .
-Indeed, in the simplest case we might dispense with the labeled link and want to find a partition function of the manifold \mathcal{M} alone.
+Fig. 21.9 To represent a 3-torus, all 8 points are identified.
+There are 3 distinct edges (for example, the edges 28 and 16 and 34 and 75 are all identified).
+Exercises 285 Formal Construction of TQFTs from Diagrams: Surgery and More Complicated 3-Manifolds Having constructed diagrammatic algebras in 2+1 dimension, we have almost all we need to define a TQFT based on these diagrams.
+As discussed in section 14.3.2 our diagrammatic algebra gave us a way to evaluate a partition function $Z(\text{labeled link in } S^3)/Z(S^3)$ , or equivalently $Z(\text{labeled link in } S^2 \times S^1)$ with the caveat that no link goes around the cycle of $S^1$ .
+However, a TQFT should be able to evaluate a partition function in any arbitrary manifold $\mathcal{M}$ .
+Indeed, in the simplest case we might dispense with the labeled link and want to find a partition function of the manifold $\mathcal{M}$ alone.
 In this chapter we develop a prescription for handling more complicated manifolds.
 One important thing this will achieve will be to give a formal definition to Chern-Simons theory, which we like to think of as being defined as some sort of functional integral, but as pointed out in section 5.3.4 is not really well defined in that language as such integrals do not actually converge.
 The way we will handle more complicated manifolds is by sewing pieces of manifolds together with a procedure known as surgery.
 22.1 Surgery In chapter 7 we saw two examples of assembling manifolds by gluing together pieces.
-We found that we could assemble together two solid tori $(D^2 \times S^1)$ into either S^3 or $S^2 \times S^1$ depending on how we glue together the $S^1 \times S^1$ surfaces.
-(In fact, one can consider gluing together the surfaces in yet other ways to get even more interesting results3, but we will not need that for the moment).
+We found that we could assemble together two solid tori $(D^2 \times S^1)$ into either $S^3$ or $S^2 \times S^1$ depending on how we glue together the $S^1 \times S^1$ surfaces.
+(In fact, one can consider gluing together the surfaces in yet other ways to get even more interesting results, but we will not need that for the moment).
 We would like to use this sort of trick to study much more complicated three dimensional manifolds.
-The understanding of three dimensional manifolds is a very rich and beautiful problem4.
+The understanding of three dimensional manifolds is a very rich and beautiful problem.
 In order to describe complicated manifolds it is useful to think in terms of so-called surgery.
 Similar to what we were

-1Although this chapter is super interesting and fun, physicists can probably skip it on a first reading.
-2 I.e., including braiding again, which we did not need to define the TQFTs in chapter 21.
-3See for example the discussion in section 7.4 as well as Rolfson [1976] for example.

-4Many important results on three dimensional manifolds have been discovered recently.
-Perelman's5 proof of the Poincaré Conjecture, along with the methods he used are apparently extremely revolutionary and powerful.
-But this is way outside the scope of our book!
-5Grigori Perelman is a brilliant, but startlingly puzzling character.
+&lt;sup>1Although this chapter is super interesting and fun, physicists can probably skip it on a first reading. $^{2}$ I.e., including braiding again, which we did not need to define the TQFTs in chapter 21.
+See for example the discussion in section 7.4 as well as Rolfson [1976] for example. &lt;sup>4Many important results on three dimensional manifolds have been discovered recently.
+Perelman's proof of the Poincaré Conjecture, along with the methods he used are apparently extremely revolutionary and powerful.
+But this is way outside the scope of our book! &lt;sup>5Grigori Perelman is a brilliant, but startlingly puzzling character.
 He famously declined the million dollar Millenium Prize offered to him for proving the Poincaré conjecture in three dimensions.
 He turned down the Fields Medal as well.